How Long Would Your Business Survive Without IT?

 $8,000/hour average SMB downtime

-Backup testing and failover systems drastically reduce risk
+Backup testing and failover systems can greatly reduce risk

 “Now give me a first version of the calculator in HTML and JavaScript…”

-I had a fully working tool — in plain HTML — complete with inputs and a survivability score in under 60 seconds.
+In under sixty seconds, I received a fully functional tool in plain HTML, complete with inputs and a survivability score.

-“Let’s clean up the look and add explanation text so people understand each variable.”
+“Let’s clean up the appearance and add explanation text so people understand each variable.”

 “What about different causes of downtime?
 Like a cyberattack versus a power outage?”

-AI added a dropdown with severity multipliers and logic to adjust the output.
+AI included a dropdown for severity multipliers and adjusted the output accordingly.

 A software team: Maybe a day or two

-I don’t know JavaScript.
-I don’t build apps.
-But I do know how to ask questions and refine answers.
+I completed it in under 3 minutes using natural language!
+I don’t know JavaScript or develop apps, but I do know how to ask questions effectively and refine answers.

-This isn’t about showing off a fun tool (though feel free to use it).
-It’s about recognizing how fast the world is changing.
-Tools like this were once premium products.
-Now they’re prompts.
+This change isn't just about showcasing a fun tool (though you’re welcome to use it).
+It’s about understanding how rapidly our world is changing.
+Tools that used to be premium products are now accessible as prompts.

-If you’re running a business — especially one that relies on technology — your ability to adapt to this shift is your real survivability score.
+If you run a business — particularly one that relies on technology — your ability to adapt to this new reality is your true survivability score.

 Disclaimer